Greg Clark (urbanist): Early life and education

 Clark was born in Wimbledon, London in 1962 and was educated at the Jesuit Wimbledon College.
 Between 1980 and 1981, he spent time volunteering in Mexico City and New York, which was to ignite his interest in the world's biggest cities.
 He went on to Cambridge University, where he was JCR President.
 He joined the Local Economy Policy Unit (LEPU) (at London South Bank University) from 1988 to 1991 as a research fellow in London economic development.
 Between 1994 and 1996, Clark was selected as a Harkness Fellow based at Columbia University in New York City, where he read Globalisation and City and Regional Planning.
 From 1996 to 1998, he worked as a research scholar in city economic development at the London School of Economics.

-Roles

-Clark is an executive, a non-executive, a writer and advisor.
-His roles include: